eclipse-xpanse/xpanse-website/docs/database.md

+---
+sidebar_position: 6
+---
 # Database

 ## Development Environments

-For all development purposes, we use a file based H2 database which is automatically created during the server startup.
+For all development purposes, we use a file-based H2 database which is automatically created during the server startup.

 ### Admin UI